WELCOME TO

 Midseason)

-Our introductions of DRAGON
+Our introductions

-RIDER and CALLIGRAPHY have proven to be excellent parents and MIRKWOOD
+of DRAGON RIDER and CALLIGRAPHY have proven to be excellent parents and MIRKWOOD

 is one of their nicest kids.
 As

-the picture indicates, the base color is that of a rich, dark wine with a
+the base color is that of a rich, dark wine with a somewhat darker nearmerlot eye.
+Set in the heart is a strong chartreuse

 eye.
 Segments recurve somewhat